-Past and Present Management Actions -Designation of EFH and HAPC and requirement for ongoing consultations to ensure activities do not adversely affect these designated areas. - Conclusion by the Western Pacific Fishery Management Council that no western Pacific fishery adversely affects EFH or HAPC (WPFMC 2007) - 2009 - Designation of Monuments through Presidential Proclamation - area closed to commercial fishing and requires legal permission to access and extract resources.
-Reasonably Foreseeable Actions -Monument Management Plans for Rose Atoll, PRI, and the Marianas Trench Monuments. -Continued authorization of low level of fishing around the PRI by the USFWS. -Review of the proposed no-take zone by the Council in 5 years. -Potential addition of Rose Atoll MNM to the American Samoa National Marine Sanctuary Biological Environment Past and Present Management Actions -2011 and onward.
-Establishment of Annual Catch Limits and Accountability Measures for coral reef ecosystem management unit species (MUS); bottomfish MUS, crustacean MUS, and precious coral MUS in western Pacific fisheries. -2008.
-Establishment of quotas for bigeye tuna in the western Pacific fisheries. -Regulations on marine waste disposal. -ESA listing of all 5 species of sea turtles in the U.S. -Establishment of 9 loggerhead DPSs and endangered listing for North Pacific Ocean and South Pacific Ocean DPS. -Review under ESA and authorization of incidental take in fisheries including troll fisheries of the western Pacific region, and review and authorization of the CRE, BF, and CRUST fisheries of the CNMI and American Samoa. - Establishment of 30 nm longline fishing prohibited area around Commonwealth of Northern Mariana Islands. -ESA and MMPA permitting and review of actions. - False Killer Whale Take Reduction Plan for longline vessels operating under the Pelagics Fishery Ecosystem Plan -Status review of global humpback whale population Reasonably Foreseeable Actions -Potential listing of certain corals in the western Pacific; and, if listed, potential designation of critical habitat. -Continued NMFS monitoring of sea turtles, coral reef species, and fish stocks and research
+Past and Present Management Actions

+-Designation of EFH and HAPC and requirement for ongoing consultations to ensure activities do not adversely affect these designated areas.

+- Conclusion by the Western Pacific Fishery Management Council that no western Pacific fishery adversely affects EFH or HAPC (WPFMC 2007)

+- 2009 - Designation of Monuments through Presidential Proclamation - area closed to commercial fishing and requires legal permission to access and extract resources.

+-2012 - addition of Rose Atoll MNM to the American Samoa National Marine Sanctuary.
+Reasonably Foreseeable Actions

+-Monument Management Plans for Rose Atoll, PRI, and the Marianas Trench Monuments. -Continued authorization of low level of fishing around the PRI by the USFWS.

+-Review of the proposed no-take zone by the Council in 3 years.

+Biological Environment

+Past and Present Management Actions

+-2011 and onward.
+Establishment of Annual Catch Limits and Accountability Measures for coral reef ecosystem management unit species (MUS); bottomfish MUS, crustacean MUS, and precious coral MUS in western Pacific fisheries.

+-2008.
+Establishment of quotas for bigeye tuna in the western Pacific fisheries.

+-Regulations on marine waste disposal.

+-ESA listing of all 5 species of sea turtles in the U.S.

+-Establishment of 9 loggerhead DPSs and endangered listing for North Pacific Ocean and South Pacific Ocean DPS.

+-Review under ESA and authorization of incidental take in fisheries including troll fisheries of the western Pacific region, and review and authorization of the CRE, BF, and CRUST fisheries of the CNMI and American Samoa.

+- Establishment of 30 nm longline fishing prohibited area around Commonwealth of Northern Mariana Islands.

+-ESA and MMPA permitting and review of actions.

+- False Killer Whale Take Reduction Plan for longline vessels operating under the Pelagics FEP - Status review of global humpback whale population

+Reasonably Foreseeable Actions

+-Potential listing of certain corals in the western Pacific; and, if listed, potential designation of critical habitat.

--U.S. National Plan of Action and Seabird Conservation Plan for the Pacific Region to reduce incidental take in fisheries
+-Continued NMFS monitoring of sea turtles, coral reef species, and fish stocks and research -U.S. National Plan of Action and Seabird Conservation Plan for the Pacific Region to reduce incidental take in fisheries

--Re-consideration of the proposed 0-12 nm no-take zone around Rose Atoll by the Council in three years.
+-Reconsideration of the proposed 0-12 nm no-take zone around Rose Atoll by the Council in three years.

-Section 113 CFAA authorization allowing U.S. Participating Territories to the WCPFC to enter into arrangements with qualifying U.S. longline vessels for the purpose of assigning HMS quota Establishment of a large vessel prohibited area within portions of the U.S. EEZ surrounding Guam and the Commonwealth of the Northern Mariana Islands
+- Section 113 CFAA authorization allowing U.S. Participating Territories to the WCPFC to enter into arrangements with qualifying U.S. longline vessels for the purpose of assigning HMS quota

+- Establishment of a large vessel prohibited area within portions of the EEZ around Guam and the Commonwealth of the Northern Mariana Islands

-- Renegotiated South Pacific Tuna Treaty providing continued access to 40 U.S. licensed purse seine vessels to foreign EEZs.
+- Renegotiated South Pacific Tuna Treaty providing continued access to 40 U.S. licensed purse seine vessels to foreign (non-U.S.) EEZs.